-Performance tests#
+Performance testsΒΆ

-giskard.testing.test_mae(model: SuiteInput | BaseModel | None = None, dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, threshold: SuiteInput | float | None = 1.0, debug_percent_rows: SuiteInput | float | None = 0.3, debug: SuiteInput | bool | None = False) GiskardTestMethod[source]#
+giskard.testing.test_mae(model: SuiteInput | BaseModel | None = None, dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, threshold: SuiteInput | float | None = 1.0, debug_percent_rows: SuiteInput | float | None = 0.3) GiskardTestMethod[source]ΒΆ

 Test if the model Mean Absolute Error is lower than a threshold